elPintozo/Quizzerler-IOS/README.md

 # Quizzler-IOS
-Brief IOS project, You can play a little quiz with two alternatives answers.
+Brief IOS project, You can play a little quiz with two alternative answers.